gkolli/solarSystem/README.md

 Keyboard Shortcuts:
  * SPACEBAR -> Pause/Play
- * SPACEBAR then MOUSE-CLICK -> View/Toggle Specific Planet/Sun Info
+ * MOUSE-CLICK -> View/Toggle Specific Planet/Sun Info
+ 	*-> If you have trouble clicking on a planet/Sun, pause the model (SPACEBAR) and then click.*
+ 	    *Unpause (SPACEBAR) to view planets orbiting again.*
  * PLUS KEY -> Zoom In
  * MINUS KEY -> Zoom Out
  * ESC -> Quit